Tillerson 'concerned' at Turkey's Syria offensive

 On a visit to London, Tillerson said that Turkey had a right to protect its citizens but urged "restraint" on both sides.

 The offensive has strained relations between Washington and Ankara, two NATO allies.
-Turkey's President Recep Tayyip Erdogan again blasted the United States for supporting what he called a "terrorist organization" on Monday.
+On Monday, Turkey's President Recep Tayyip Erdogan again blasted the United States for supporting what he called a "terrorist organization" on Monday.

-Turkey has been battling Kurdish unrest in the southeast of the country for years, and views the Syrian Kurds as indistinguishable.
-But the US and other Western powers see the Kurds in Syria as crucial allies in the effort to defeat ISIS in the region.
+Turkey has been battling Kurdish unrest in the southeast of the country for three decades, and views the the YPG as indistinguishable.
+But the US and other Western powers see the Kurds in Syria as crucial allies in the battle to defeat ISIS.

 Pentagon spokesman Marine Maj.
 Adrian Rankine-Galloway told CNN on Monday that senior US defense officials are in Ankara to discuss security matters, including the situation in northern Syria.

-"I can confirm that senior leaders from the Department of Defense are fully engaged in working with their Turkish counterparts to de-escalate tensions along the Turkish-Syrian border and to ensure that operations to defeat ISIS continue without interruption," said Rankine-Galloway, further urging restraint on all sides.
+"I can confirm that senior leaders from the Department of Defense are fully engaged in working with their Turkish counterparts to de-escalate tensions along the Turkish-Syrian border and to ensure that operations to defeat ISIS continue without interruption," said Rankine-Galloway.

-Gen. Joseph Votel, the commander of US Central Command, was in Syria on Monday, along with US Agency for International Development Administrator Mark Green, on a previously planned trip, according to defense and USAID spokespeople.
+Gen. Joseph Votel, the commander of US Central Command, was in Syrian city of Raqqa on Monday, along with US Agency for International Development Administrator Mark Green, on a previously planned trip, according to defense and USAID spokespeople.
+The YPG was instrumental in evicting ISIS from Raqqa last year.

 The special presidential envoy to the anti-ISIS coalition, Ambassador Brett McGurk, was also in the region in recent days.
 His spokeswoman, Michelle Barton, told CNN that McGurk was there "as part of his regularly scheduled trips to the region to consult with senior leaders on the campaign to defeat ISIS," and stopped in Iraq and Syria.

 The Turkish offensive appeared to have expanded Monday, with elements of the Free Syrian Army opening a second front from the north-east towards the city of Afrin.
 The FSA forces said they had captured ten Kurdish fighters.
-According to Turkey's official news agency Anadolu, Turkish troops have taken the strategic Barsaya mountain.

 Turkish officials say the YPG has fired rockets at several Turkish border towns, an accusation denied by Kurdish commander Siban Hamo and other YPG officials.